 For example, a battery may be used to run an electric motor, in which case energy is shifted from the chemical store of the battery to the kinetic store of the motor (as the motor spins around) and to the thermal store of the surroundings (as they undergo heating).Power engineers work on a bigger scale: for them it is important to know that a total of 1,078,800,000,000,000,000 joule (1.0728 × 1018 J) of energy was shifted in the 2001/2002 financial year by the UK national grid.
 Engineers do track the energy in a system in this way.
 They consider the ways in which the energy in the stores is depleted or augmented and measure this flow.

-As any event occurs (such as lighting a bulb with a battery, or lifting a heavy bag up onto a table), energy is shifted from one store to another.
-In doing so, we can imagine that the energy is shifted along a pathway.
+As any process occurs (such as lighting a bulb with a battery, or lifting a heavy bag up onto a table), energy is shifting from one store to another.
+In doing so, we can imagine that the energy is shifting along a pathway.
 The pathway tells us about the rate of accumulation of energy in stores.
 It gives hints about about the process or mechanism by which energy is shifted between stores and also how much energy is shifted.
 For example, in the case of the electric circuit, the bulb lights when the current meets resistance in the filament of the bulb.
 Here energy is shifted through electrical working along an electrical pathway.